aeon-toolkit/aeon/docs/api_reference/base.md

 Persistence uses whole-estimator pickle and requires `cant_pickle=False`.
 Only load trusted checkpoints: the body is pickle and can execute arbitrary code.
-Each file begins with a one-line JSON header recording the format version, aeon version, estimator class and parameter signature, validated before the body is unpickled. `CheckpointableMixin.read_checkpoint_metadata(path)` returns that header without loading the estimator, so a checkpoint can be identified even when it cannot be restored.
+Each file begins with a one-line JSON header recording the format version, aeon version, estimator class and parameter signature.
+The format version is checked before unpickling; estimator class and parameter-signature checks happen after unpickling. `CheckpointableMixin.read_checkpoint_metadata(path)` returns that header without loading the estimator, so a checkpoint can be identified even when it cannot be restored.
 An unsupported format version is rejected; a checkpoint written by a different aeon version raises `CheckpointVersionWarning`